NYU-DSGA1012-S23/syllabus/docs/policies.md

 The field of NLP is a diverse, international community that benefits from incorporating a wide variety of different perspectives.
 All members of the class, both students and members of course staff, are expected to foster an inclusive and productive environment by treating one another with civility and respect.
-Prejudice and discrimination in any form on the basis of race, sex, age, national origin, gender identity/expression, sexual orientation, disability status, socio-economic status, or other forms of identity are strictly prohibited.
+Prejudice and discrimination in any form on the basis of race, sex, age, religion, national origin, gender identity/expression, sexual orientation, disability status, socio-economic status, or other forms of identity are strictly prohibited.
 All students are entitled to the proper usage of names and pronouns that they designate.